zzyzxlab/tao.js/packages/docs/src/content/basics/setting-app-cons.md

 });
 ```

-_**Special Note:** not all properties from the taople are required, the inclusion of
+_**Special Note:** not all properties from the trigram are required, the inclusion of
 `Enter` and `Portal` are illustrative here_

 ### 2. as an `Object` with properties named `t` or `term`, `a` or `action`, and/or `o` or `orient`: